 5. Will all electives be available in Chesapeake Online?

-Elective course offerings are contingent upon student enrollment in Chesapeake Online.
-In addition, courses that require the use of specific software not available on a Chromebook, or those that rely heavily on hands-on lab exercises and activities, may not be available.
+Electives will be determined based on student enrollment in Chesapeake Online as well as the limits of online instruction for specific software not available on a Chromebook or those courses which rely heavily on on-campus lab exercises and activities.

 6. Will there be an administrator for Chesapeake Online?

-Yes, our eLearning Coordinator is serving as the administrator for Chesapeake Online, in collaboration with the Director of Instructional Resources, Services, and Technologies.
+Yes, our Supervisor of Chesapeake Online and eLearning is serving as the administrator for Chesapeake Online, in collaboration with the Director of Instructional Resources, Services, and Technologies.

 7. Will online classes be required in the evening?